Life's what's important, walking, houses, family. Birth and pain and joy - and then death. Acting's just waiting for the custard pie. That's all.

-During her life, Hepburn was linked romantically to a number of people ranging from the director Leland Hayward, whom she nearly married, to Howard Hughes, with whom she had a four-year affair.
-According to the author Barbara Leaming, the film director John Ford was said to be the main person in Hepburn's life but Spencer Tracy, whom she met while making Woman of the Year (1942), is said to have shared the position.
-Her bond with Tracy became so strong it went beyond the screen, lasting until his death in 1967.
-The pair never married, for he was a devout Catholic who was unwilling to divorce his wife, comedian Louise Treadwell, and things weren't always rosy between them.
+During her life, Hepburn was linked romantically to a number of people ranging from the director Leland Hayward who she nearly married to Howard Hughes whom she had a four year affair with.
+According to the author Barbara Leaming, John Ford was said to be the main person in Hepburn's life but Spencer Tracy whom she met while making Woman of the Year (1942) is said to have had a similar effect on her.
+Their bond became so strong it went beyond the screen lasting until his death in 1967.
+The pair never married for he was a devout Catholic who was unwilling to divorce his wife, comedienne Louise Treadwell, and things weren't always rosy between them.

 We each had a wild desire to be famous.
 I think that this was a dominant character failing.
 People who want to be famous are really loners.
 Or they should be.

-She was also said to be romantically linked with women, such as the US theatrical producer Irene Mayer Selznick and the American Express heiress Laura Harding.
+She was said to be romantically linked to women too such as Irene Mayer Selznick and the American Express heiress Laura Harding.

 The Later Years

-During the 1950s and 1960s, she took part in a number of Shakespeare plays in London, Australia and the US, before returning to filmmaking, where she would often play a spinster.
-Her Oscar-nominated performances at this time included Summertime (1955), The Rainmaker (1956), Suddenly Last Summer (1959) and Long Day's Journey Into Night (1962).
-However, the films Guess Who's Coming to Dinner and The Lion in Winter proved to be the most fruitful: she received Best Actress Oscars2 for both.
+During the 1950s and 60s she took part in a number of Shakespeare plays in London, Australia and America, before returning to filmmaking where she would often play a spinster.
+Her Oscar-nominated performances at this time included Summertime (1955) and The Rainmaker (1956), Suddenly Last Summer (1959) and Long Day's Journey Into Night (1962).
+However, it was the films Guess Who's Coming to Dinner and The Lion in Winter that proved to be the most fruitful as she received Best Actress Oscars2 for both.

-In 1969 Hepburn took to the Broadway stage and made her debut singing performance in Coco, a play about the fashion designer Coco Chanel.
-She was such a huge success that she was asked to take part in two other Broadway shows: A Matter of Gravity and The West Side Waltz.
+In 1969 she took to the Broadway stage and made her debut singing performance in Coco, a play about the fashion designer Coco Chanel.
+The performance was such a huge success that she was asked to take part in two other Broadway shows A Matter of Gravity and The West Side Waltz.

-During the 1970s, Hepburn appeared in a number of television productions including Love Among the Ruins (1975), in which she co-starred with Laurence Olivier, and The Corn is Green (1979).
-She also took part in some feature films including On Golden Pond (1981), which gave her her fourth Oscar.
+During the 1970s Hepburn appeared in a number of television productions including Love Among the Ruins (1975) in which she co-starred with Laurence Olivier and The Corn is Green (1979).
+She also took part in some feature films including On Golden Pond (1981), which led her to win her fourth Oscar.